rohitpatwa/leetcode/Readme.md

 46. Permutations : Simulate swapping branches of a tree.
 Call helper with l pointer. for i in range(l, n), swap i, l.
 Recurse with l+1, backtrack
 5. Longest Palindromic Substring : Iterate through the array, at each step expand from middle and find longest palindrome.
 Cover odd and even cases of plaindromes.
 20. Valid Parentheses : Use a stack.
 Push opening braces in stack.
 For closing braces, pop the top of stack if matching else return False.
-116. Populating Next Right Pointers in Each Node : This solution is in O(n) space.
-Do level order traversal and create links within the level.
-117. Populating Next Right Pointers in Each Node II : This is O(1) space.
-Create parent, child and child_head nodes.
-Move parent node horizontally and create links in child nodes.
 235. Lowest Common Ancestor of a Binary Search Tree : Use BST property.
 If both p and q are less than root, recurse on root left, similarly for root right.
 Else return root.
-236. Lowest Common Ancestor of a Binary Tree : LCA returns a node if it finds at least 1 of p and q in given tree.
-If we find 1 node in left tree and 1 in right sub tree, return root.
 138. Copy List with Random Pointer : Create a dictionary that keeps mapping of old nodes to new nodes.
 Then run a loop which places all next and random pointers.
 1592.
 Rearrange Spaces Between Words : Count the number of words and spaces separately.
 Distribute the spaces between the words.
 76. Minimum Window Substring : Get counter of t.
 Then iterate over s using 2 pointers (i, j).
 In each step forward of j, move i as many steps as possible.
 66. Plus One : Iterate on the digits from the end to beginning.
 Update the digit and c bit on each iteration.
 159. Longest Substring with At Most Two Distinct Characters : Store the value and counts of last char and second last char.
 Then there will be 3 cases for every new char.
 809. Expressive Words : Find run-length-encoding of S and all query words.
 Then simply compare the run length encodings with a number of checks.
+1261.
+Find Elements in a Contaminated Binary Tree : DFS or BFS on BT starting from root.
+Every child gets value accordingly.
+Add values to a set.
+Search target in set.

 ---

 REVISION 1

 ---
-1261.
-Find Elements in a Contaminated Binary Tree : BFS on BT starting from root.
-Every child is given value as per formula.
-Add values to a set.
-Search target in set.

 739. Daily Temperatures : Push (temp, idx) in a stack.
 Pop element when a bigger elem is seen and update arr[idx] with (new_idx-idx).
 347. Top K Frequent Elements : Linear solution.
 Create an array of arr to hold all i freq elements at ith sub-arr.
 Flatten and return last k elements.
 1072.
 Flip Columns For Maximum Number of Equal Rows : Create a dict of patterns.
 Add tuple(row) and tuple(row_compliment) to dict.
 Return max(dict.vals()).